-In the context of a challenging operating environment, brought about by the impact of the COVID-19 pandemic, ESB delivered an operating profit of €616 million and a profit after tax of €357 million in 2020 (both before exceptional items).
+In the context of a challenging operating environment, brought about by the impact of the COVID-19 pandemic, ESB delivered an operating profit of $\in$ 616 million and a profit after tax of $\in$ 357 million in 2020 (both before exceptional items).
 We maintained our Credit Ratings at A-/A3 (BBB+ standalone) which is critical for our investment programme as we look to lead the transition to a low-carbon energy future.

-In line with ESB's dividend policy, the Board is recommending a dividend of $\in$ 81 million for 2020 and $\in$ 1.2 billion over the last decade.
+In line with ESB's dividend policy, the Board is recommending a dividend of $\in$ 81 million for 2020, bringing total dividends paid to $\in$ 1.2 billion over the last decade.